 There are different wet seasons around Papua New Guinea, most notably in the Sepik region between November and March.
 It can be difficult to distinguish between seasons elsewhere, as weather tends to be very localized.
-Lowland and coastal areas are generally hot and humid, while the highlands are less humid and cooler, ranging from 54 to 82 degrees.
-In both areas the days are usually fine, but often there is late-afternoon and evening rain.
+Lowland and coastal areas are generally hot and humid, while the highlands are less humid and cooler, ranging from 54°F to 82°F. In both areas the days are usually fine, but often there is late-afternoon and evening rain.

 Overpacking.
 Aircraft used for transfers between the lodges are small (five to eight seats), with limited weight and space for luggage.
 You must restrict your luggage to 22 pounds, plus a small carry-on handbag or camera bag.
 The airlines are strict and will off-load excess weight.
-With only three flights per week between some of the lodges, this can mean you may have to wait several days for your belongings to arrive, and there’s no shopping mall in the bush!
+With only three flights per week between some of the lodges, this can mean waiting several days for your belongings to arrive, and there’s no shopping mall in the bush!

 Held in August every year, the Mount Hagen Cultural Show brings together sing-sing groups from all over the country in an amazing conglomeration of color, beauty, and culture.
 Seriously, it’s like a humongous balloon of giant Skittles burst over the arena.

-A traditional bilum bag made by hand from plant fibers, not imported yarn.
-These are the bags that PNG women use to carry everything from groceries to babies, with the strap across their forehead.
+Traditional bilum bags are made by hand from plant fibers, not imported yarn.
+PNG women use them to carry everything from groceries to babies, with the strap across their forehead.
 A good-quality one at a market in Mount Hagen or Goroka typically costs $50 to $75.